-Rear panel outlets carry low voltage signals.
+Rear panel outlets, other than AC outlets, carry low voltage signals and controls.
 Typical voltages are 0 to 4 volts with none exceeding 24 volts.

-The Exicor 300AT contains no user-serviceable components.
-Refer any maintenance or adjustment needs to Hinds Instruments, Inc or an authorized distributor.
+The Exicor 150AT contains no user-serviceable components.
+Refer any maintenance or adjustment needs to Hinds Instruments, Inc.